MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/h-platform-automation-and-devops.md

     - Subscription management

-    - “Platform as Code” (management of templates, scripts and other assets)
+    - “Platform as code” (management of templates, scripts, and other assets)

     - Policy management and enforcement (holistic)